SciML/ReservoirComputing.jl/docs/src/tutorials/getting_started.md

 ```@example lorenz
 using OrdinaryDiffEq

-#define lorenz system
+# define lorenz system
 function lorenz!(du, u, p, t)
     du[1] = 10.0 * (u[2] - u[1])
     du[2] = u[1] * (28.0 - u[3]) - u[2]
     du[3] = u[1] * u[2] - (8 / 3) * u[3]
 end

-#solve and take data
+# solve and take data
 prob = ODEProblem(lorenz!, [1.0, 0.0, 0.0], (0.0, 200.0))
 data = solve(prob, ABM54(); dt=0.02)
 data = reduce(hcat, data.u)
 ```

-Now we split the data in training and testing.
+Now we split the data into training and testing.
 To do an autoregressive forecast we want the model to be trained on the next step, so we are going to shift the target data by one.
 Additionally, we discard the transient period.